-hen it comes to trailblazing PAs who inspire and advocate, Daytheon Sturges is at the forefront.
+hen it come blazing PAs and advoca Sturges is a front.
+With spanning m disciplines, academic a hen it comes to trailblazing PAs who inspire and advocate, Daytheon Sturges is at the forefront.
 With a career spanning multiple disciplines, impressive academic achievements, and a deep commitment to mentorship, he's not just shaping the future of PA education, he's changing it for the better.